MohitPatel1/react-supabase-template/project/aiSummaryDescription.md

 ## Summary

 This is a **production-grade personal identity platform** for Mohit Patel that serves as his complete digital presence.
-It's not just a portfolio—it's an interactive, living space where visitors experience Balkrishna through delightful interactions, mini-apps, and personalized content.
+It's not just a portfolio—it's an interactive, living space where visitors experience Mohit through delightful interactions, mini-apps, and personalized content.

 **Tech Stack**: React 18 + TypeScript + Vite + MUI + Supabase + comprehensive testing (Vitest + RTL + Playwright)